-Utilities Reference gives you essential information about NetWare® utilities.
-For more information about each utility, see the online help for that utility.
+Utilities Reference gives you essential information about Novell® NetWare® 6.5 utilities.
+For more information about any utility, see the online help for that utility.
+Unless otherwise specified, the commands in this guide apply to NetWare 6.5 SP4 or later.